llSourcell/Self-Driving-Car-Demo/README.md

 Overview
 ============
 A project that trains a virtual car to how to move an object around a screen (drive itself) without running into obstacles using a type of reinforcement learning called Q-Learning.
 More information can be found on the writeup about this project in [part 1](https://medium.com/@harvitronix/using-reinforcement-learning-in-python-to-teach-a-virtual-car-to-avoid-obstacles-6e782cc7d4c6), [part 2](https://medium.com/@harvitronix/reinforcement-learning-in-python-to-teach-a-virtual-car-to-avoid-obstacles-part-2-93e614fcd238#.vbakopk4o), and [part 3](https://medium.com/@harvitronix/reinforcement-learning-in-python-to-teach-an-rc-car-to-avoid-obstacles-part-3-a1d063ac962f).
 This the code for 'Build an Self Driving Car in 5 Min' on [Youtube](https://youtu.be/hBedCdzCoWM)
-1. Clone this repo
-1. Install numpy ```pip3 install numpy```
-2. Install Pygame.
-I used these instructions: http://askubuntu.com/questions/401342/how-to-download-pygame-in-python3-3 but with ```pip3 install hg+http://bitbucket.org/pygame/pygame``` after I installed the dependencies
-3. Install pymunk by downloading and installing Pymunk 4.
-Using version 5 will not work as it was a major refactor.
-V4 is at https://github.com/viblo/pymunk/releases/tag/pymunk-4.0.0
-4. Update pymunk to python3 by CDing into its directory and running ```2to3 -w *.py```
-5. Install Keras ```pip3 install keras```
-6. Upgrade Theanos ```pip3 install git+git://github.com/Theano/Theano.git --upgrade --no-deps```
-7. Install h5py for saving models ```pip3 install h5py```

 Dependencies
 ============